The Best of PLOS

 The public is convinced that beliefs in conspiracy theories are increasing, and many scholars, journalists, and policymakers agree.
 Given the associations between conspiracy theories and many non…

-PLOS on Health
+PLOS on Nature

-PLOS on Renewable Energy
+PLOS on Psychology

 PLOS on Sleep